Marin Ion

-Marin Ion (also known as Ion Marin; born 25 March 1955) is a Romanian football manager and former defender who currently manages Romania women's national under-19 football team.
+Marin Ion (born 25 March 1955) is a Romanian professional football coach and a former player, currently the head coach of the Romania national under-18 team.

 Playing career

 Marin started his football career as a defender with the youth team of Rapid Bucharest in 1971.
 A year later he joined Dinamo Bucharest, where he won 5 championship titles (1975, 1977, 1982, 1983 and 1984) and two Romanian Cups (1982, 1983).
 In the 1983–84 season, he reached with Dinamo the semi-finals of the European Cup, where they lost to eventual winners Liverpool.

 He left the club after 13 years to join bitter rivals Rapid Bucharest, and eventually ending his career with the Bucharest-based club.
 He also had spells with Bihor Oradea and Victoria București.
 As a footballer he made over 300 appearances in Liga I.

 Marin represented his country in the national U-21 and U-23 sides.